MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-extended-offline-access.md

 ## Extended offline access for devices with no internet access

 When a device loses internet access, the user can continue to use Office without an internet connection for up to 180 days.
 When 15 days remain, the user receives an in-client notification to connect to the internet so the license can be verified.
 If possible, the user should connect the device to the internet, which will enable an additional 180 days.

-> **EXTEND YOUR LICENSE** To continue editing Office documents after <<date>>, note your device name <<Device Name>>.
-Next go to https://go.microsoft.com... from a device that is connected to the internet and follow the instructions.

 If the device cannot connect to the internet every 180 days, you can still [extend the Office license for offline use](https://support.office.com/article/extend-your-office-license-for-offline-use-06de5162-e230-4ce6-83bb-e6f06190a8f5).